 What is the service like at Holy Bagel?

 I was super impressed with the restaurant’s service.
-Holy Bagel was quite empty when we visited- there was just us and two other tables, as we visited after the lunch rush.
+They were quite empty when we visited- there was just us and two other tables, as we visited after the lunch rush.
 We were seated immediately and given menus and water right away- much appreciated because of the heat.
 When we were ready, a waiter came to take our order, and remembered the entire thing without writing it down!
 All the staff were helpful and polite the entire time, and considerate of our slightly overtired children.
 They wrapped up our food for us, and even chased us down the street to return a misplaced phone.
 To sum up: 10/10 for service.

 Is the restaurant wheelchair accessible?